 Lawrence Crawford, 1611-45

-Devout Scottish mercenary who commanded the Eastern Association infantry and quarrelled with Cromwell over religious toleration in the ranks.
+Devout Scottish professional who commanded the Eastern Association infantry and quarrelled with Cromwell over religious extremism in the ranks.

 Almost as soon as he was commissioned, Crawford quarrelled with Lieutenant-General Oliver Cromwell over Cromwell's toleration of Independents and religious radicals amongst his officers and men.
 After the battle of Marston Moor, Cromwell demanded that Crawford be dismissed from command.
 The Earl of Manchester called on the Committee for Both Kingdoms to mediate, but Cromwell himself withdrew the demand in the interests of military expediency.
 Crawford supported Manchester when Cromwell denounced his leadership before the House of Commons in December 1644.